Title IX: Impact on men's programs

 Additionally, eight NCAA sports—all men's sports—were sponsored by fewer Division I schools in 2020 than in 1990, despite the D-I membership having increased by nearly 60 schools during that period.

+A 2023 study found, however, that when men's sports were cut, the funding for those sports was primarily re-directed to the men's football and basketball programs.
+The study moreover suggests that it is in athletic directors' interest to not admit that the additional funding was for football and basketball, but to rather blame Title IX for the cuts.

 In 2011, the American Sports Council (formerly called the College Sports Council) stated, "Nationwide, there are currently 1.3 million more boys participating in high school sports than girls.
 Using a gender quota to enforce Title IX in high school sports would put those young athletes at risk of losing their opportunity to play."
 High school participation rates from the National Federation of High School associations report that in 2010–11, there were 4,494,406 boys and 3,173,549 girls participating in high school athletics.

 In a 2007 study of athletic opportunities at NCAA institutions the Women's Sports Foundation reported that over 150,000 female athletic opportunities would need to be added to reach participation levels proportional to the female undergraduate population.
 The same study found that men's athletics also receives the lion's share of athletic department budgets for operating expenses, recruiting, scholarships, and coaches salaries.

-Sexual harassment and sexual violence
+Addressing sexual harassment and sexual violence

+Title IX applies to all educational programs and all aspects of a school's educational system.
+Title IX prohibits discrimination on the basis of sex, and considers harassment to be a type of discrimination.
+Some types of harassment banned under Title IX include sex-based harassment, pregnancy harassment, sexual violence, and retaliation on the basis of sex or gender.